ohata-toast/Network-VPC/en/overview.md

 #### Routing Table

-A table describing a transfer path as defined by CIDR notation: transferred devices may be designated or bypassed by destination address.<br>https://en.wikipedia.org/wiki/Routing_table
+A table describing a transfer path defined by CIDR notation.
+By using destination addresses, you can specify the devices which the traffic is forwarded to or bypass.<br>https://en.wikipedia.org/wiki/Routing_table

 #### Private Network

-Refers to a network marked as an IP area which defines a private network in the structure of an internet address: the traffic is not delivered in a public network. <br>https://en.wikipedia.org/wiki/Private_network>
+Refers to a network configured with an IP address range that defines a private network in the structure of an internet address.
+The traffic is not delivered in a public network. <br>https://en.wikipedia.org/wiki/Private_network>

 #### Peering

 Peering refers to connecting two different VPCs.

+#### Inter-Region Peering

+Inter-region peering refers to connecting two VPCs located in different regions.

 #### Interface

-A device to connect an instance to a network.
+A network interface refers to a device to connect an instance to a network.

+#### Service Gateway

+Securely connects selectable services without going through the internet.
+The IP assigned to the VPC and the selected service are connected one-to-one.